Gongsta/Poker-AI/README.md

 - `/assets` contains assets used to run Poker on PyGame
 - `/research` contains more background information and code that I wrote before writing the full-on Heads-On Poker

 ### High-Level overview of how this AI tries to beat Poker
 The main idea of the Poker algorithm is storing a strategy profile for "every possible scenario" to maximize our reward at all stages of a poker round.
+- A "Strategy profile" means defining how the AI should behave.
+For example, if you had pocket aces on the pre-flop, and you are the big blind, a strategy profile might tell you that you should make a pot-size raise 50% of the time, and go all-in the other 50% of the time.

-In Poker No-Limit Hold'Em has, this means we would store $10^{161}$ sets of strategy profiles.
+However, Poker No-Limit Hold'Em is an extremely large game.
+This means we would have to store $10^{161}$ sets of strategy profiles.
 That is simply not feasible.
-Hence, the first step is to find a way to abstract scenarios.
+Hence, the first step is to find a way to group scenarios together so there are less scenarios to keep track off.
+We are thus solving a smaller game.

+After we've created an abstract version of the game that is smaller, we solve it directly using an algorithm called Counterfactual Regret Minimization (CFR).

+Finally, we implement depth-limited solving, which is a real-time search algorithm invented in 2018 that drastically improves the performance of the AI and helps it make better decisions and have it be less vulnerable.

+#### Step 1: Abstraction
 There are two common types of abstraction: information (i.e. cards) abstraction and action (i.e. bet size) abstraction.

 For action abstraction, I have decided to simplify the actions to fold (f), check (k), call (c), small-bet (0.5x pot), medium-bet (1x pot), large-bet (2x pot), and all-in.

 Card Abstractions are done by grouping hands with similar equity distributions into the same bucket/cluster/node.
 Equity is a measure of expected hand strength, which is your probability of winning given a uniform random rollout of community cards and random opponent private cards.The idea is based from this [paper](https://www.cs.cmu.edu/~sandholm/potential-aware_imperfect-recall.aaai14.pdf), which talks about potential-aware and distribution aware card abstractions.
 In this project, cards are bucketed in 169 clusters (pre-flop), TBD (flop), TBD (turn), and TBD (river).

+#### Step 2: Generate a Blueprint Strategy with CFR
+Counterfactual Regret Minimization (CFR) is a self-play algorithm used to learn a strategy to a game by repeatedly playing a game and updating its strategy to improve how much it "regret" taking a decision at a each decision point.
+This strategy has been wildly successful for imperfect information games like poker.

+[CFR](https://www.quora.com/What-is-an-intuitive-explanation-of-counterfactual-regret-minimization) has been shown to converge to Nash Equilibrium strategy for 2 player zero-sum games.

+[Here](http://modelai.gettysburg.edu/2013/cfr/cfr.pdf) is a great resource for the curious reader.

+##### Step 3: Real-time Solving with Depth-Limited Search
+To be implemented.
+The idea is that we can improve our strategies in realtime.

 ### Concepts
 ##### Evaluating Performance